spShashankGit/Dev-Journal/whitepaper-summaries/Apple Labs - The illusion of thinking/illusion-of-thinking.md

 -----------------------------------------------------------------------------
 Open question:
 1. Are these models capable of generalizavle reasoning, or are they leveraging different forms of pattern matching?
+2. How does their performance scale with increasing problem complexity?
+3. How do they compare to their non-thinking standard LLM counterparts when provided with the same inference token compute?
+4. What are the inherent limitations of current reasoning approaches, and what improvements might be necessary to advance towards more robust reasoning capabilities?
 ______________________________________________________________________________
 ## Source of whitepaper:
 1. https://ml-site.cdn-apple.com/papers/the-illusion-of-thinking.pdf, accessed on 07.09.2025